mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    abstraction of a function call.
-We assume the algorithm takes input data of one standard type and emits data of the same or different standard type. ("type" in this context means TimeSeries, Seismogram, or an obspy Trace object) The history mechanism needs to clarify what the primary input and output types are.
+We assume the algorithm takes input data of one standard type and emits data of the same or different standard type. ("type" in this context means TimeSeries, Seismogram, or an obspy Trace object) The history mechanism is designed to preserver what the primary input and output types are.

 .# Most algorithms have one to a large number of tunable parameters that